banyamesterseg/docpages/MC/anticheats.md

   - Default configuration will spam false movement positives all over the place, you should buy a good config (eg. [MarkElf's](https://www.mc-market.org/resources/475/)) OR make your own
   - Mediocre combat checks

-###### Highly recommended if you're looking for a free anticheat and don't mind configuring it yourself.

 #### [AdvancedAntiCheat](https://www.spigotmc.org/resources/6442/)

 ##### Pros